Best savings accounts in Singapore with highest interest rates [June 2025]

 Best savings account for $100k of savings, credits salary, and spends on credit card

-Apart from the Bank of China SmartSaver account, the OCBC 360 also offers a decent interest rate of 3.30% p.a.
-This is after the cut in interest rate on the OCBC 360 account.
+The OCBC 360 offers a decent interest rate of 3.30% p.a., even after the cut in interest rate on the OCBC 360 account.

 Savings Account | Realistic interest rate (p.a.) |